As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 Plus, you can see Tai Hang Hau, a village in Clear Water Bay with many spacious residential homes.

-Views from Miu Tsai Tun: Looking North
+Views from Miu Tsai Tun: Looking north

 The views from Miu Tsai Tun gets better and better as you trek up the mountain.
 This is the perfect spot to get a 360-degree panoramic view of the area.